Welcome to Luxembourg!

 The route of today

-Today, you will pass the objects:
+On this section of the route you will pass the objects:

 Upcoming stop: Marina Schwebsange.